Fiery crash: Pair killed in Dunedin named as Josiah Mani and William Quin

 The crash had later brought home to her the realities of the road toll, and had continued to affect her.

-"It was a bit scary this morning," she said.
+"It was a bit scary this morning."

 Police said they were continuing to investigate the cause of the crash.

 Because of the condition of the victims' bodies, specialist staff were helping to identify them, the police spokeswoman said.

-For that reason, formal identification of the victims could take some time, she said.
+For that reason, formal identification of the victims could take some time.

-The police Serious Crash Unit was notified and the circumstances of the crash were being investigated, police said.
+The police Serious Crash Unit was notified and the circumstances of the crash were being investigated.